You know they're important, but sometimes getting them to stick is like

 If you haven't tried them, you can find them here.

 With all the practicing we're doing, I would be remiss if I did not hold students accountable for spelling sight words correctly in their writing.
+The first bit of writing we do is our Sight Word Spelling Booklet.
+I apologize for not having a photo of these books in action, but here's a pic to give you the idea.
+We also use a lot of blank books in the writing station.
 Easiest tip: Provide them with word dictionaries and encourage them to make use of the Word Wall and get them writing!

 What else can you do??